-Of the fourteen law firms which the Trump Administration announced that it intended to probe on the 14th March 2025, all of the major transactional firms (A&O Shearman, Cadwalader, Kirkland & Ellis, Latham & Watkins, Milbank, Paul Weiss, Simpson Thacher, Skadden, Willkie Farr) have now agreed to settle.
+In March, the Trump administration announced that it intended to probe a number of law firms through the Equal Employment Opportunity Commission.
+So far, in addition to Paul Weiss, the following major transactional firms - A&O Shearman, Cadwalader, Kirkland & Ellis, Latham & Watkins, Milbank, Simpson Thacher, Skadden and Willkie Farr - have all agreed to settle (even though, in Cadwalader's case, it was not targeted by the administration).